fserre/SGen/README.md

 # generates a Fourier transform on 1024 points, streamed on 8 ports, with fixed-point complex datatype with a mantissa of 8 bits and an exponent of 8 bits.
 sbt "run -n 10 -k 3 -hw complex fixedpoint 8 8 dftcompact"
 ```

+### RAM control
+In the case of a streaming design (n > k), memory modules may need to be used.
+In this case, SGen allows to choose the control strategy used for this module:
+* Dual RAM control: read and write addresses are computed independently.
+This offers the highest flexibility (a dataset can be input at any time after the previous one), but this uses more resources.
+It is automatically used for compact designs (`dftcompact`), but can be enabled for other designs using the `-dualRAMcontrol` parameter.
+* Single RAM control: write address is the same as the read address, delayed by a constant time.
+This uses less resources, but it has less flexibility: a dataset must be input either immediately after the previous one, or wait that the previous dataset is completely out.
+This is the default mode (except for compact designs).
+* Single-ported RAM: write and read addresses are the same.
+This has the same constraints as Single RAM control, but may have a higher latency.